Qualifying For Federal Trademark Protection

 Defending your trademark through litigation may be beneficial to preserve your exclusive right to use of business’s trademark.
 On the other hand, if you have received a complaint for trademark infringement, speak to an attorney.
 In either case, our highly experienced attorneys at James Dodge Russell & Stephens will provide trusted legal advocacy to protect your best interests.

 Speak To Our Attorneys About Trademark Infringement

 The unauthorized use of your exclusive trademark could result in significant losses for your business.
-Call James Dodge Russell & Stephens in Salt Lake City at 801-363-6363 or send us an email for a consultation with our team of trial attorneys.
+Call James Dodge Russell & Stephens in Salt Lake City, UT at 801-363-6363 or send us an email for a consultation with our team of trial attorneys.
 We offer practical advice and counsel and resolve disputes efficiently through negotiation, arbitration and litigation.